rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

     DUT->>DUT: Wait for the input from RAFT/user to provide the test result RAFT/user->>DUT: Provide the Test result of standby data received by it.
-    DUT->>DUT: Wait for the input from RAFT/user to send a broadcast command RAFT->>CEC Adaptor: Broadcast "standby" command
+    DUT->>DUT: Wait for the input from RAFT/user to send a broadcast command RAFT/user->>DUT: RAFT/user to signal the test to move ahead RAFT->>CEC Adaptor: Broadcast "standby" command
     RAFT/user->>DUT: Signal the command to validate the data RAFT/user broadcasted and received by DUT.
     CEC Adaptor->> DUT: Broadcast the standby command